Quick Facts: Nick Kembel

 I fell in love with travel in 2001, a year after graduating from high school in Canada.
 Two friends and I went backpacking for six months in New Zealand, Australia, and SE Asia on a super low budget.
 During that trip, somewhere in the Southern Alps of New Zealand, I had a moment of zen and realized that travel was my life’s calling.
 I also fell in love with Asia from the moment I stepped foot on the continent.

 Upon graduating, I embarked on multiple backpacking trips that took me to 50-something countries, mostly solo.
-Some personal favorites included Guatemala, Ethiopia, Iran, Pakistan, Iraq, Sri Lanka, and Myanmar.
+Some personal favorites included Guatemala, Ethiopia, Iran, Pakistan, Iraq, Sri Lanka, India, China, and Myanmar.

 My Taiwan Story

 Asia had always remained my favorite, and I eventually realized it would make more sense to base myself there instead of continually paying for expensive flights around the world from Canada.

 So off I went to be an English teacher, first in Thailand, then China, and finally Taiwan in 2008.
 The latter country proved to be incredibly comfortable, so I ended up living permanently in Taiwan.
 To get an idea of why I fell in love with this East Asian island nation, take a peek at my 55 favorite places in Taiwan!

 One day at the end of my first year in Taiwan, a short, cute Taiwanese woman shyly approached me on the Taipei MRT to chat.
 Within a few years we were married, I moved in with her family, and we welcomed Sage & Lavender to this world.